Ali Khamenei: Presidential, parliamentary, and Assembly of Experts elections

 As Supreme Leader, Khamenei has influence over elections in Iran since the Constitution of Iran allows him to appoint half of the members of the Guardian Council and the Chief Justice of Iran.
-The Constitution also establishes that the Council approves or disqualifies candidates for office while the Chief Justice presents the other half of the members of the council to be selected by Parliament.
+The Constitution also establishes that the Council approves or disqualifies candidates for office.
+At the same time, the Chief Justice presents the other half of the members of the council to be selected by Parliament.
 These constitutional provisions give Khamenei direct and indirect influence over the council; an entity that, in turn, has direct influence over who can run for government.
-This influence was evident in the 2004 parliamentary elections, in which the Guardian Council disqualified thousands of candidates from running—including 80 incumbents, many of the reformist members of Parliament, and all the candidates of the Islamic Iran Participation Front party.
-Subsequently, the conservatives won about 70 percent of parliamentary seats.
+This influence was evident in the 2004 parliamentary elections, in which the Guardian Council disqualified thousands of candidates from running — including 80 incumbents, many of the reformist members of Parliament, and all the candidates of the Islamic Iran Participation Front party.
+Subsequently, the Conservatives won about 70% of parliamentary seats.
 The election became a key turning point in the country's political evolution as it marked the end of the campaign for political and social reform initiated by former President Mohammad Khatami.

-During the 2005 presidential election, Khamenei's comments about importance of fighting corruption, being faithful to the ideals of the Islamic revolution, as well as on the superior intelligence and dynamism of those who studied engineering, were interpreted by some as a subtle endorsement of Mahmoud Ahmadinejad (who had a PhD in traffic engineering).
+During the 2005 presidential election, Khamenei's comments about the importance of fighting corruption, being faithful to the ideals of the Islamic revolution, as well as on the superior intelligence and dynamism of those who studied engineering were interpreted by some as a subtle endorsement of Mahmoud Ahmadinejad (who had a PhD in traffic engineering).
 After the election, and until recently, Khamenei was outspoken in his support for Ahmadinejad, and "defended him publicly in ways which he never" had reformist president Khatami.
-Khamenei would later certify the results of the 2009 Iranian Presidential election.
+Khamenei would later certify the results of the 2009 Iranian presidential election.

-Khamenei took a firm stand against the 2009–10 Iranian election protests, and stated that he will neither reconsider vote results nor bow to public pressure over the disputed reelection of President Mahmoud Ahmadinejad.
-"By Allah's favor, the presidential election was accurately held, and the current matters should be pursued legally."
-In a public appearance on 19 June he expresses his support for the declared winner Ahmadinejad and accused foreign powers—including Britain, Israel and the United States—of helping foment protest against the election results.
+Khamenei took a firm stand against the 2009–2010 Iranian election protests, and stated that he would neither reconsider vote results nor bow to public pressure over the disputed reelection of President Mahmoud Ahmadinejad.
+He said: "By Allah's favor, the presidential election was accurately held, and the current matters should be pursued legally".
+In a public appearance on 19 June, he expressed his support for the declared winner Ahmadinejad.
+He accused foreign powers — including Britain, Israel and the United States — of helping foment protest against the election results.
 In particular, he singled out Britain, perceiving the country as the "most evil" of its enemies.
-He said that the Iranian people will respond with an "iron fist" if Western powers meddle in Iran's internal affairs.
+He said that the Iranian people would respond with an "iron fist" if Western powers meddle in Iran's internal affairs.

 In response to reformist gains in the 2015–2016 election cycle, Khamenei lamented the loss of conservative clerics from the Assembly of Experts and suggested changes to the law by which the Guardian Council vets candidates may be needed because it is currently too difficult for the Guardian Council to vet so large a number of candidates.